Service & Justice in Action – Trinity’s Spirituality

 At Trinity, we believe education and faith/spirituality are transforming powers.
 Through education, we come to understand the issues and context of poverty.
-Through the values of faith/spirituality, we are invited personally and communally to “do justice.”
+Through the values of faith/spirituality, we are invited personally and communally to work for justice.
 The stage is set for action, for making a difference for the world in which we live.

-As we grow academically, our students gain knowledge and people skills, experience cultural and socioeconomic diversity, and grow in personal awareness and compassion.
+As we grow academically, we gain knowledge and people skills, experience cultural and socioeconomic diversity, and grow in personal awareness and compassion.
 We become more aware of our role as global citizens.
-We become the “advocates for justice, peace and reverence of all human life”.
-(Adapted from Empowered by the Spirit #73, A letter about Campus Ministry from the United States Catholic Conference of Bishops, 1985.)
+We become the “advocates for justice, peace and reverence of all human life” (adapted from Empowered by the Spirit #73, A letter about Campus Ministry from the United States Catholic Conference of Bishops, 1985.).

 We hope to form a habit of serving and doing justice that not only reaches out to individuals but to communities as well.

-We build relationships over time with our community partners.
+We build relationships over time with service agencies both near and far.
 Often we share a common vision and sometimes a joint project.
-We stand with our partners in solidarity working for a common good.
+We stand with our service partners in solidarity working for a common good.
 Many of our efforts happen here in Ward 5 while other programs take us to vital partner locations, like THEARC in Southeast.

 Whether the project is a one time event, a semester-long weekly commitment or an ongoing project that spans several years, our students gain experience and social analysis skills.
 The lessons learned about the issues surrounding poverty, the day-to-day lives of the poor, and one’s own gifts for making a difference are life-changing.